pygmyperch/GEA_workshop/README.md

 ## Required R packages: adegenet, vegan, fmsb, psych, packfor
-The first four can be installed from CRAN using the following commands in the R console:
+The first five can be installed from CRAN using the following commands in the R console:

 ```r
 install.packages("devtools")